JimChr-R4GN4R/picoCTF-writeups/2019/Cryptography/rsa-pop-quiz (200 points)/README.md

 #############################################################################################

-Now we have e and n and need to find q and p which is not possible, so type 'n' and continue.
+Now we have e and n and need to find q and p which is not possible, so type <code>n</code> and continue.

 Next step says: